LagunaElectric/UI-Test/README.md

 ## Initial Installation and Setup

-1. Make sure you have [Node.js](https://nodejs.org/en/) installed.
+1. Make sure you have [Node.js](https://nodejs.org/en/) and [Python](https://python.org/) installed.
 1. Clone into this repository with `git clone https://github.com/lagunaelectric/ui-test`
-1. In the project root ("/ui-test"), run `npm install` to install project dependencies.
+1. In the project root ("/ui-test"), run `npm install` to install (frontend) project dependencies.
+1. `cd api` and run `python -m venv venv` to create a virtual environment in the /api directory.
+1. Activate that virtual environment with `venv/Scripts/activate`
+1. `pip install -r requirements.txt` to install (backend) project dependencies.

 ## Spinning up the project

 1. Start the Flask backend like so:
     1. cd into ui-test/api with `cd api`
-    1. Activate the virtual env with `venv/Scripts/activate.ps1`(powershell)
+    1. Activate the virtual env with `venv/Scripts/activate`
-        - You may need to use ...`activate.bat`(cmd) or something else depending on shell/OS
     1. Start the server with `flask run --no-debugger`
 1. Return to the root directory (you will likely need to open another shell instance)
 1. Run `npm start`